 The learning doesn’t have to start on the school premises.
 Teach your kids as much as you can about road safety as possible.
 Set a good example as a patient, considerate and observant driver.

-You can even park a short distance away when dropping them off, so a brief walk to school can offer a practical demonstration of road safety.
+Don’t park your car in a position that could endanger others.
+You could even park a short distance away from the school, so a brief walk can offer a practical demonstration of pedestrian safety.

 “Traffic always picks up again after the school holidays so your journey will take longer and potentially be more stressful,” said Richard Gladman, head of driving standards at IAM RoadSmart.